stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-Nah, we're gonna bring you back for-- you're gonna host "Tim and Ben do Poetry".
+Nah, we're gonna bring you back for-- you're gonna host "Tim and Ben do Poetry". __[Bryn laughs]__ And then we'll get Anil to do "Tim and Ben do Specifically Physics".

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Bryn laughs]__

-And then we'll get Anil to do "Tim and Ben do Specifically Physics".

 #### TIM